Aeromium Barcode Fonts

 textbox.Font = fontz;

 Note : The default font size for most barcodes is set to 26.
-But it can be adjusted to be slightly bigger or smaller.
+But it can be adjusted to be larger or smaller.
 The font name needs to be appended with _TR for Trial fonts. textbox is a TextBox with Multiline set to True and WordWrap set to False

 Example in VB.Net